Townsend Family Groups

 A number of Townsend family groups are listed on the left with information and links to still more information.
 Also there is downloadable information on many Townsend family groups within the Download Section of Members Only.
 And of course one should search the Archives catalog of this website.

 There are DNA results for other Townsends that do not yet fall in a family group in the lower part of the Y DNA results table.
-Some results for a single person have now been classified as a family group based on available documentation hoping that others of this group might test.
+Some results for a single person have now been classified as a family group based on available documentation.
+It is hoped that others of this group might DNA test at some point.

 A haplogroup is a major branch on either the maternal or paternal tree of humankind.
 Haplogroups are associated with early human migrations.
 Today these can be associated with a geographic region or regions.